CEREBRUS-MAXIMUS/Surfer-Data/surfer_mcp/README.md

-# example MCP server
+# surfer_mcp MCP server

-example
+This is the MCP server for Surfer that connects to the Claude Desktop App

 ## Components